 Why Choose the Honors Learning Community?

-Honors faculty will often spend time in the residence halls, facilitating discussions about self, SLU and the St. Louis community.
+Honors faculty often spend time in the residence halls, facilitating discussions about self, SLU and the St. Louis community.
 This community also has a sophomore component for active participants who wish to continue in the community for a second year.

 You must be accepted into the Honors Program and remain in good standing to live in the Honors Learning Community.